pybel/pybel/README.rst

 :code:`pybel` is a Python software package that parses BEL scripts, validates their semantics, and facilitates data interchange between common formats and database systems like JSON, CSV, Excel, SQL, CX, and Neo4J.
-Its companion package, `pybel_tools <http://pybel-tools.readthedocs.io/>`_, contains a library of functions for analysis of biological networks.
+Its companion package, `PyBEL Tools <http://pybel-tools.readthedocs.io/>`_, contains a library of functions for analysis of biological networks.

 =========== =============== ================== =======================